com-lihaoyi/mill/readme.md

 - Output files to the folder `out/Core/test/compile/`

-- Be runnable from the command-line via `mill run Core.test.compile`
+- Be runnable from the command-line via `mill Core.test.compile`

 - Be referenced programmatically (from other `Target`s) via `Core.test.compile`